-Zoom mode (delayed sweep) can be used to expand a length of waveform horizontally to view waveform details.
-In the Horizontal system menu, click or tap the ON/OFF tab for Zoom to enable or disable the delayed sweep function.
-When the delayed sweep is enabled, you can set the scale and position for the delayed sweep.
+Zoom mode (delayed sweep) can be used to horizontally expand a length of waveform to view waveform details.
+In the Horizontal menu, click or tap the ON/OFF tab for Zoom to enable or disable the delayed sweep function.
+When it is enabled, you can set the scale and position in Zoom mode.

-- Zoomed Scale: Rotate the specified multifunction knob to increase or decrease the time base.
-Click or tap the icon at the right side of the Scale input field to increase or decrease the zoom scale.
-You can also click or tap the input field to input the specific value directly via the pop-up numeric keypad. - Zoomed Position: Rotate the specified multifunction knob to increase or decrease the horizontal position.
-Click or tap the Left/Right arrow icon at the right side of the Position input field to increase/decrease the position.
-You can also click or tap the input field to input the specific value directly via the pop-up numeric keypad.
+- Zoomed Scale: Rotate the corresponding multifunction knob or use the icons at the right of the Scale input field to increase or decrease the time base for the Zoom window.
+You can also click or tap the input field to input the specific value directly with the pop-up numeric keypad. - Zoomed Position: Rotate the corresponding multifunction knob or use the icons at the right of the Position input field to increase or decrease the position for the Zoom window.
+You can also click or tap the input field to input the specific value directly with the pop-up numeric keypad.

-In delayed sweep mode, the screen is divided into two display areas as shown in the figure below.
+When the Zoom mode is enabled, the screen is divided into two display areas as shown in the figure below.

-Figure 6.2 Zoom Mode (Delayed Sweep Mode)
+Figure 6.2 Zoom Mode